House Republicans unveil aid bills for Israel, Ukraine and Taiwan as Johnson pushes forward

 The fourth bill, which is set to be released later in the day, is geared toward addressing other GOP foreign policy priorities.
 That measure would allow the sale of frozen assets of Russian oligarchs, potentially force the sale of TikTok and authorize stricter sanctions on Russia, China and Iran.
 House Republicans are also expected to release a border security bill that would be considered separately.

-The Louisiana Republican announced the proposal on Monday amid mounting pressure from members in both parties to hold a vote on a bipartisan Senate package that includes support for the U.S. allies.
+Johnson, a Louisiana Republican, announced the proposal on Monday amid mounting pressure from members in both parties to hold a vote on a bipartisan Senate package that includes support for the U.S. allies.
 The $95 billion supplemental funding package that passed the Senate in February has stagnated for months in the House as Johnson has debated a path forward.

-"We won't be voting on the Senate supplemental in its current form, but we will vote on each of these measures separately in four different pieces," Johnson told reporters after unveiling his plan to House Republicans on Monday.

 The divide over foreign aid